HomeACcessoryKid/ESP8266-HomeKit-Demo/README.md

 # About the code

+The code provides an example of how to create a basic accessory with a dimmable light and an on/off led (GPIO2).
-The code provides all the services required to pair iOS with an IP device and to operate that device once paired with multiple iOS devices.
-It runs on even the smallest ESP8266 device like the ESP-01.
-It attempts to create an API level to create your HomeKit device without descending to the lower levels of the HAP protocol.
+It uses the ESP8266-HomeKit API to create your HomeKit device without descending to the lower levels of the HAP protocol.

 ## Timings